grinnell-cs/csc151-dh/_labs/basic-types.md

   We explore some of the basic types that many implementations of Scheme, including Racket, support.
 These include a variety of numeric types, characters, strings, and symbols.
+notes: |
+  In fifty minutes, most students only got through the numeric problems.
+This may need to be split.
+(I allowed students to stop early.)
 ---

 ## Useful functions and notation